tamilselvanarjun/auto-ed/docs/mod2.rst

 Operation Count Problem
 ^^^^^^^^^^^^^^^^^^^^^^^
-Count the number of operations required to compute the derivatives in the neural network using forward mode.
+Count the number of operations required to compute the derivatives in the Simple Demo and the Two-Dimensional Demo above.
+For each demo, only keep track of the additions and multiplications.